rarible/protocol/docs/tezos/tezos-sdk.md

 # Tezos SDK

-[Tezos SDK](https://github.com/rarible/tezos-sdk) enables applications to interact with Protocol easily in the Tezos blockchain and was built by [Functori](https://www.functori.com/).
+[Tezos SDK](https://github.com/rarible/tezos-sdk) enables applications to interact with Protocol easily in the Tezos blockchain.
+It was built by [Functori](https://www.functori.com/).

 SDK documentation can be found [here](https://tezos-paris-hub.gitlab.io/rarible/rarible-backend/)